0xburn2/SorterThreads/README.txt

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////

 DIFFICULTIES/ASSUMPTIONS:
--This was hard
+-This was also hard!
--Most of the work was figuring out the fork logic and making it robust -Had to do some tricky string manipulation for appending/modifying directory paths in order to maintain robustness
+-Most of the work was figuring out the thread logic and making it robust -Had to do some tricky string manipulation for appending/modifying directory paths in order to maintain robustness

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////

 TESTING PROCEDURE:
--We used the given 5,000 line CSV to test our code -Tested various different parameter combination and inputs
+-Ran various testing using nested directories of length 0-16, and various different kinds of CSV sizes and types in different locations
+-Various testing for the flag parameters to be entered in any order, and to make sure they work under all conditions -Ran run-time analysises to compare this with project 1